 The Guy who Visited my Dreams

-The guy who visits my dreams is careless about everything around him,
+The guy who visits my dreams

 He waits there with a quite bewildering face,

-waiting to be chosen to take part in something greater than my sleep.
+Waiting to be chosen to take part

-The guy who visits my dreams creates a path of nonsense lullabies,
+The guy who visits my dreams

-Ringing bells that echo on the walls when he is not there,
+Ringing bells that echo on the walls

-noticing his absence is still in the air.
+Noticing his absence is still in the air.

 The guy who visits my dreams,

-tinted in a shade of pain, is not red anymore,
+Tinted in a shade of pain, is not red anymore,

-he’s turning lilac with a taste of wine,
+He’s turning lilac with a taste of wine,

-smelling like the sea when snow falls down its sand,
+Smelling like the sea when snow falls down its sand,

-odd in its essence but enthusiastic in his chest.
+Odd in its essence but enthusiastic in his chest.

-The guy who visits my dreams grows apart every time I have something to say.
+Grows apart every time I have something to say.

-Like if the idea of any word coming out of my mouth
+As if the idea of any word coming out of my mouth

-is somehow terrifying and hardly to even hear.
+Is somehow terrifying and hardly to even hear.

 The guy who visits my dreams has left forever,

-Or perhaps temporarily gone, can’t say that I don’t miss his voice,
+Can’t say that I don’t miss his voice,

-or the seat in my car he used to rest his head on.
+Or the seat in my car he used to rest his head on.

-The guy who visited my dreams is missed by the autumn leaves,
+The guy who visited my dreams

-dying slowly as his winter breath exceeds my neck.
+Dying slowly as his winter breath exceeds my neck.

 He’s completely and utterly blue now,

-kind of greyish if the light hits right.
+Kind of greyish if the light hits right.

-The guy who visited my dreams can’t go past the border of my land,
+Can’t go past the border of my land,

-Living in an exile he must remain forever past.
+Living in an exile

 Comments